Country _ Name

 Law No. 20,950 was enacted allowing companies – other than banks – to function as issuers and operators of payment services with funds handling.
 Said companies must be incorporated as special purposed stock corporations, subject to open stock corporations' regulation and shall comply with the requirements set forth by the Chilean Central Bank (which may relate in particular to the requirements of paid-in capital, minimum reserves, liquidity, risk management and control, among other matters).

-However, if the scope of the services extends to banking activities (i.e. accepting money from the general public on a recurring basis), the entity shall establish itself in Chile as a formal bank or financial institution, also under the oversight of the CMF and shall fulfil general banking requirements.
+However, if the scope of the services extends to banking activities (i.e. accepting money from the general public on a recurring basis), the entity shall establish itself in Chile as a formal bank or financial institution, also under the oversight of the Commission for the Financial Market (“CMF”, the SEC equivalent) and shall fulfil general banking requirements.

 The scope of the services should be carefully analysed on a case-by-case basis in order to assess any potential risks relating to compliance with consumer protection, data privacy and other laws generally applicable to service providers.